lastemp/sky_trade_compressed_nft/README.md

 # sky_trade_compressed_nft

 This is a sky trade compressed-nft Rust Smart Contract(Solana Blockchain).
-It enables minting of compressed nfts on-chain.
+It enables minting of compressed nfts on-chain (https://sky.trade/).

 Below are some features contained in the program: